JBChangelogs/JailbreakChangelogs/CONTRIBUTING.md

 First off, thank you for considering contributing to JailbreakChangelogs.
 It's people like you that make this project such a great tool.

+## Environment Setup Required

+**Important:** Before you can contribute to this project, you'll need to set up a local environment file with the necessary API endpoints and configuration variables.
+Due to resource abuse concerns, our API endpoints are not publicly available.

+To get access to the required environment variables and API endpoints, you'll need to:

+1. Reach out to [@jalenzz](https://discord.com/users/1019539798383398946) on Discord
+2. Have a one-on-one discussion about what you're looking to contribute

+Once you have the environment file (.env.local) set up, you can proceed with the contribution process outlined below.

 ## Where do I go from here?

 If you've noticed a bug or have a feature request, make sure to check our [Discord server](https://discord.jailbreakchangelogs.xyz) in the issues channel to see if someone else in the community has already reported it.
 If not, go ahead and [submit an issue](https://www.jailbreakchangelogs.xyz?report-issue)!